I love the Earth, and I knew from the beginning when starting my own business that eco-friendly packaging would be a high priority for me.

 I always prioritize biodegradable materials over recyclable ones.

 I’m certain a lot of my customers would happily recycle their packaging, but it’s not always as easy as that.
 First off, not all places in the world have recycling systems in place.
 So if there’s no place to recycle your materials, how are you supposed to recycle them?

-Having lived in areas where there are limited recycling systems in place, I know how stressful it can be to be expected to recycle your plastics, but simply not having a place to do it.
+Having lived in areas with limited (or a lack of) recycling facilities, I know how stressful it can be to want to recycle your plastics, but simply not having a place to do it.
 When starting my own company, I knew that I wanted to keep this burden off the shoulders of the people who kindly supported my work.
 This is why I prioritise biodegradable packaging over recyclable packaging.
 But, ideally, I’d like my packaging to have both of these features.